Pheak02/Pheak02/README.md

 🌱 A curious soul who loves to learn, build, and explore the endless possibilities of technology.
 💻 Currently working as a **Junior Software Developer** in Cambodia.
 🚀 Passionate about **full-stack web development, clean code, and problem-solving**.
-🛠️ Skilled in Vue 3 (Composition API), TypeScript, and Java ✨ My goal: keep improving every day and build things that make life easier & better.
+🛠️ Skilled in Vue 3 (Composition API), TypeScript, and Java.
+✨ My goal: keep improving every day and build things that make life easier & better.

 ---